mekch01/Hacktoberfest-2020/README.md

 Hey guys!👋

-If you want to learn by contributing to open source,Here is the reporisotry to contribute to Hacktoberfest2020.😎
+If you want to learn by contributing to open source,Here is the repository to contribute to Hacktoberfest2020.😎

 Who can Contribute: